MoozonWei/scooterSharingSys/README.md

 # scooterSharingSys

-- What is the project abut?
+1. What is the project abut?

-- Files
+2. Files

-    scr
+    - scr

-    xmind
+    - xmind

+3. Classes

-## What is the project about?
+## 1. What is the project about?

 This is a campus scooter sharing system

-## Files
+## 2. Files

 ### scr